-This PBX supports the connection of a PS.
-Cell Stations (CSs) allow PSs to receive reception within a designated area.
+This PBX supports the connection of a PS (e.g., KX-TCA255, KX-TD7690).
 It is possible to use the PBX features using the PS like a PT.

-The PS registration is required through the system programming.
+- The PS registration is required through the system programming.
 To avoid unexpected registration to another PBX, the Personal Identification Number (PIN) for the PBX is necessary to register a PS.
-The registration can be cancelled.
+The registration can be cancelled. - A PS can only be assigned an extension number of 4 digits or less.

-• Handover
+Handover